How a global TMC adapts local business travel nuances to create consistent customer experiences in Asia’s evolving travel landscape

 India’s corporate travel recovery has been on an upward trajectory.
 The month of March saw India closing at 107% of pre-COVID levels with extensive pick-up to key international destinations that included the United States, the United Kingdom and Australia.
 Domestic destinations included Delhi, Mumbai, Bangalore, and Chennai.
 Meetings and events have also bounced back significantly, with a particular focus on smaller meetings.
 FCM India executed 85 such meetings in March, which was the highest number of events it had executed within a month since mid-2019.

 What is particularly noteworthy is the increasing demand to manage end-to-end travel requirements, using a combination of the hybrid model via FCM’s round-the-clock in-house customer support and technology adoption like FCM India’s self-booking tool.

-The FCM car programme, part of FCM’s Duty of Care initiative, has been especially well-received.
-It is a specialised transport programme to manage corporate car requirements which oversees the safety of female travellers in a stringent manner when they’re moving from one location to another.
-Tying up more than 15 vendors across the country, the programme covers every facet of the transport process: from calling the customer to ask if her car has arrived on time to checking in on her safe arrival at the destination.
+The FCM car program, part of FCM’s Duty of Care initiative, has been especially well-received.
+It is a specialised transport program to manage corporate car requirements which oversees the safety of female travellers in a stringent manner when they’re moving from one location to another.
+Tying up more than 15 vendors across the country, the program covers every facet of the transport process: from calling the customer to ask if her car has arrived on time to checking in on her safe arrival at the destination.
 All responses are recorded and reported to the travel manager for quality control.

-“Customers don’t need to have multiple vendors managing their car programme.
-We take on the onus of understanding their multiple requirements and create personalised solutions for them,” said Punit, highlighting the programme’s attraction.
+“Customers don’t need to have multiple vendors managing their car program.
+We take on the onus of understanding their multiple requirements and create personalised solutions for them,” said Punit, highlighting the program’s attraction.